Neeraj Chopra facts for kids

 |

-Subedar Major Neeraj Chopra PVSM VSM OLY (born 24 December 1997) is an Indian track and field athlete who competes in the javelin throw.
-He won the gold medal at the 2020 Olympics, becoming the first Asian athlete to do so at an Olympic event.
-He is also the first Asian to win the javelin gold in the World Athletics Championships after his win in 2023.
+Subedar Major Neeraj Chopra PVSM VSM (born 24 December 1997) is an Indian track and field athlete.
+Considered as the greatest Indian javelin thrower, he's a double medalist at the Olympics, World Championships, and the Asian Games.
+He has won the Diamond League once.
+Chopra won the gold medal at the 2020 Olympics, becoming the first Asian javelin throw athlete to do so.
+He became the first Asian to win a gold in javelin at the World Championships after his win in 2023.
+Chopra has won gold medals in every major tournament.
+He has a podium finish streak in 24 consecutive competitions, dating back to 2020.
+Since his performance at the 2016 World U20 Championship, he continues to hold the junior javelin throw world record.

-Chopra's silver medal at the 2022 World Championships made him the second Indian to win a medal at a World Athletics Championships.
-He has also won gold in the 2018 Commonwealth Games and is a multiple Asian Games gold medalist.
-He won gold at the 2018 and 2022 Asian Games, serving as the flag-bearer in the former.
+Chopra's silver medal at the 2022 edition made him the second Indian athlete to win a medal at the World Championships.
+He has also won gold at the 2018 Commonwealth Games and is a multiple Asian Games gold medalist.
+He won gold at the 2018 and 2022 Asian Games, while also serving as the flag-bearer in the former edition.

-Neeraj Chopra was born in a Haryanvi Ror agricultural family in Khandra, Panipat district of Haryana.
-He has two sisters.
-He did his initial schooling from BVN Public School in Panipat.
-After some locals teased him about his obesity, he enrolled in a gymnasium in Panipat.
-While training there, he saw a few javelin throwers practising at the nearby Shivaji stadium and took up the sport.
-Later, he moved to Chandigarh continuing his javelin practice and graduated from Dayanand Anglo-Vedic College.
-In 2021, he was pursued a degree from Lovely Professional University in Jalandhar, Punjab.
+Chopra did his initial schooling from BVN Public School in Panipat.
+After some locals teased him about his obesity, he enrolled in a gym in Panipat.
+While training there, he saw javelin throwers practising at the nearby Shivaji stadium and took up the sport.
+In 2010, he moved to Panchkula to train at the Tau Devi Lal Sports Complex, aged 13.
+After moving to Panchkula, he joined the Dayanand Anglo-Vedic College, Chandigarh, where he completed his schooling.

 Career